 See Attachment A—Energy Product Codes.

-Effective Date: March 7, 2023
+Effective Date: See preamble.

 Requirements and Measures

 WR1.
 Each NRE (Tag Author) submitting an electronic tag (e-Tag) within the WI shall use one of the following energy product codes in the first segment of the market path to describe the energy transaction type.
 (See Attachment A—Energy Product Codes.)